Sukhoi Superjet 100: Development

+Part-Russian jet with Snecma-Saturn engine

 Background

 JSC Sukhoi was incorporated in May 2000 to develop the first all-new commercial aircraft in post-Soviet Russia.

 Studies of the Russian Regional Jet (RRJ) began in 2001.
 After analysing the Russian market, Sukhoi identified a need for an aircraft with a range of between 3000 and 4500 km, greater than typical regional jets.
 Three variants were initially envisaged: the RRJ60, RRJ75 and RRJ95, with 60, 78 and 98 seats respectively; a five-abreast layout was chosen as being optimal for this size range.
 Sukhoi estimated the targeted market to be around 800 aircraft, including 250–300 from Russia and the Commonwealth of Independent States.

 On 15 October 2001, the Russian government allocated $46.6 million to the development of a new 70–80 seat regional jet, targeting first flight in 2006 and entry into service in 2007.

 Sukhoi's RRJ was competing against Myasishchev's M-60-70 and Tupolev's Tu-414 projects.
 Boeing provided advice to Sukhoi and its partners on programme management, engineering, marketing, product development, certification, supplier management and customer support.
 The Sukhoi RRJ was selected by Rosaviakosmos, the government's aviation and space agency, in March 2003.

 The RRJ programme allocated $63.5 million to the development of a 4-5 tf engine between 2003 and 2015.
 Four engines were initially envisaged: the Pratt & Whitney PW800, the Rolls-Royce BR710, the General Electric CF34-8, and the Snecma/NPO Saturn SaM146.

 The BR710 and the CF34-8 were eliminated by July 2002, and the PW800 was subsequently rejected due to a perceived technical risk associated with its geared fan.